Grow Financial Federal Credit Union

 New Technology, Old Tricks: Watch Out For Cyberscams

 Fraudsters use digital channels to reach lots of people quickly with improved cyberscam tactics.
-After severe weather events, fraud and scams often increase in frequency.
-Be wary of the potential for fraudulent text messages, emails and calls — especially those that solicit charitable donations during this time.
-For more information about specific weather emergency scams, check out this resource from the FTC.
+Let’s talk about how to spot them, avoid them and report them.
 Remember, Grow will never ask you to share your PIN or online banking password.

 The basics of cyberscams

 Cyberscams are any online or digital scams used by fraudsters to gain access to your personal information, accounts, money or resources.
-The scams can be as simple as getting you to click on a malicious link in an email or as complex as hacking into your computer and extorting you.
-Any scam conducted through digital channels can be classified as a cyberscam.
+These scams can be as simple as getting you to click on a malicious link in an email or as complex as hacking into your computer and extorting you.
+Any scam conducted through digital channels qualifies as a cyberscam.

 Common scams and how to avoid them

 Charity scams: Scammers can impersonate charities in an attempt to get your money or personal information, especially after an emergency event.
-Be extra careful when making donations, and always make sure you’re visiting the organization’s real website directly, rather than clicking links in text messages or emails.
+Be extra careful when making donations, and always make sure to visit the organization’s real website directly, rather than clicking links in text messages or emails.

-Online shopping scams: These might look like fake flash sales from your favorite brands, coupon codes you didn’t request or any other unique way to get you to an external website.
-Always research sellers before purchasing from them and make sure you’re visiting the real company website directly.
+Online shopping scams: These might look like flash sales from your favorite brands, coupon codes you didn’t request or attempts to get you to navigate to an external website.
+Always research sellers before purchasing from them, and make sure you’re visiting the real company website directly.

-Romance scams: These scams involve the fraudster exploiting romantic interest, sometimes laying the groundwork for weeks or months at a time before striking.
-Be wary of individuals online and verify their identity by researching them extensively to avoid being duped.
+Romance scams: These scams involve a fraudster exploiting romantic interest, sometimes laying the groundwork for weeks or months at a time before striking.
+Be wary of individuals online, and verify their identity by researching them extensively to avoid being duped.
 Watch out for sudden urgency in requests for money or gift cards, even from someone with whom you’ve built a rapport or relationship over some time.

-Bad news scams: Many scammers send emails or text messages impersonating a bank or government agency, like the IRS, to use fear or intimidation to coerce you to make a payment.
+Bad news scams: Many scammers send emails or text messages impersonating a bank or government agency, like the IRS, to use fear or intimidation to coerce you into making a payment.
 Be skeptical of anyone who demands payment on the spot or asks for wire transfers or gift cards.
 Never send gift cards or wire money to strangers.

 Good news scams: On the flip side, scammers can exploit positive emotions too.
 They may pretend you’ve won a contest and ask you to enter some personal information or click on a link to claim your money.
 If something seems too good to be true, it’s probably a scam.
 Unsolicited money showing up out of the blue?
 Scam.